ppy/osu-wiki/wiki/Beatmap_information/en.md

 ## Difficulty menu

-This is the main part section of the information page, containing the most important details about a beatmap.
+This is the main section of the information page, containing the most important details about a beatmap.
 The background is the cutout version of the beatmap's background image.

 ### Mapping information